jdeerhake/bgFader/README.md

 bgFader
 ================
-v0.1.0
+v0.2.0
 9/23/2010

 About
 -----
-A jQuery plugin that allows a background to fade in or out independently of its content.
+A jQuery plugin that allows a background to fade independently of its content.
+Supports fading in, out, or cross fading.

 bgFader configuration (as well as defualts):
     $(myDiv).bgFader({
-        'type' : 'out',  //in or out  (cross coming soon) 'duration' : 300, //animation duraction - accepts jQuery defined strings (eg slow, fast) or ms 'newBg' : '', //new aruments for CSS 'background:' short hand declaration 'easing' : 'linear', //linear or swing (unless you have the jQuery easing plugin installed)
+        'type' : 'out',  //in, out, cross
+        'duration' : 300, //animation duraction - accepts jQuery defined strings (eg slow, fast) or ms 'newBg' : '', //new aruments for CSS 'background:' short hand declaration 'easing' : 'linear', //linear or swing (unless you have the jQuery easing plugin installed)